Jack Hatfield: Middlesbrough Football Club

 Hatfield was closely connected with Middlesbrough Football Club all his life, and as a result, the shop supplied the club with all their sporting equipment.
 Jack Hatfield's was visited by scores of professional and amateur footballers over the years, and Hatfield counted the likes of Matt Busby and Brian Clough as personal friends.
 Hatfield was made one of the eight Directors of Middlesbrough Football Club in 1952.
-As well as bringing many top name players to Middlesbrough, he also played an instrumental part in bringing three FIFA World Cup games to Ayresome Park in 1966, even though they were played a year after his death.
+As well as bringing many top-name players to Middlesbrough, he also played an instrumental part in bringing three FIFA World Cup games to Ayresome Park in 1966, even though they were played a year after his death.

 Death and legacy

 Hatfield died at the age of 71.
 In his obituaries, he was remembered as "possibly the most popular man on Teesside".

 Hatfield was inducted into the International Swimming Hall of Fame in 1984.
 His achievements have also been honoured on a local level – Jack Hatfield Square was opened on Fry Street in Middlesbrough 15 years after his death.
 In attendance were the town's civic dignitaries and other guests.
 A service of dedication was held, accompanied by the Middlesbrough Sea Cadet Corps on pipes and drums.
-In 1999, a special plaque in commemoration was unveiled in Captain Cook's Square, at the site of the former Middlesbrough Swimming Baths.
+In 1999, a special plaque in commemoration was unveiled in Captain Cook's Square at the site of the former Middlesbrough Swimming Baths.

 An exhibition was held at the Dorman Museum in Middlesbrough to mark the 100th anniversary of Hatfield's birth, which included the display of the "Illuminated Address" given to Hatfield by the people of Middlesbrough in 1924 in recognition of his swimming achievements.
-His medals were also put on display in a fundraising exhibition at the Marton Country Club Hotel, to raise money for the Olympic Appeal Fund.
+His medals were also displayed in a fundraising exhibition at the Marton Country Club Hotel to raise money for the Olympic Appeal Fund.

 Jack Hatfield's eldest of four sons, also called Jack, was awarded the Freedom of the Borough of Middlesbrough in 2009.